Crusaders dominate final to win Irish Cup

-Irish Cup final: Crusaders dominate Ballymena United to win final
+Irish Cup final: Crusaders dominate Ballymena United to win decider

 Last updated on .From the section Irish